 The Cochin-Chinese government are aware that the Tonkinese, on the north, are watching keenly for the first possible chance which offers of freeing themselves from their despotic oppressors; the Cambojans on the south are desirous also of measuring the length of their swords with their hard task-masters, and the lower class of Cochin-Chinese, which comprise nine hundred and ninety-nine of the thousands, are ripe for revolt; being ground to the earth by the higher order.
 (EEC: Chapter XIX: Cochinchina and Siam)

-According to the records, there were noticeable three distinct people of Vietnam.
-At the north, the Tonkineses were undeniably Viet but at the South, the Khmer or the Cambojans, were still challenging the Viet authority.
-At the middle that was the seat of Champapura in the past, the mountainous people still were the majority of the people and were hostile as well to Hue.
+This eye-witness 's account confirms that there were three distinct people who were actually inhabiting what the west called later as Vietnam.
+At the north, the Tonkineses were undeniably Viet but never regconized the Nguyen as their sovereign.
+At the South, the Khmer or the Cambojans who were the original people of the Khmer Empire, were openly fighting against the Viet authority of the Nguyen Court.
+At the middle that was the seat of Champapura in the past, the mountainous people still were the majority of the people and along with the Cham aristocracy were hostile as well to Hue' s control.
 Under these conditions, it was critical for King Minh-Mang to have the support of his own people at the earliest moment as possible.
 Thanks to the help of the missionary works, more Viet migrants came to form bigger communities and submitted themselves to him.
-This submission however was far to satisfy Ming-manh who would do anything to promote his own agenda.
-It is important to note that the French missionaries were themselves operating like colonists and evidence shows that while complying to the king' s demand, they had zealously kept these converts for themselves.
-For the time being, they needed them to protect their churches and in the near future, to serve for the future French colonization.
-Nguyen-Anh' son had already see in the long term planning of the churches as an obstacle for their own taking of Cochinchina under their control.
-In a country that was not his own, Minh-Mang saw in the Viet converts the only compatriots that he could count on to carrie on his work.
+This submission however was far to satisfy Ming-manh who would do anything to have complete control of the south.
+It is important to note that the French missionaries were themselves operating like colonists and evidence shows that while submitting to the Viet king' s demand, they had zealously kept the converts for themselves to provide support and protection for their churches.
+Nevertheless, their long term goal was to use them for the future French colonization.
+Nguyen-Anh' son had already see in the long term planning of the churches as an obstacle for his own of taking Cochinchina under their control.
+In a country that was not his own, Minh-Mang saw in the Viet converts the only compatriots that he could count to carry on his work.
 After helping to unseat the Tay-son uprisings, the French missionaries soon found out the hard way that they were themselves targeted.
 Under Ming-manh' s orders, all the French missionaries were purged and their works destroyed to free the Vietnamese communities for the final Vietnamization.
 As much as he disdained the Western culture, he brought the old legacy of Confucianism back to implement in the new Viet colony.
 Through harsh measures, Ming-Mang was making sure that he alone, was the ruler of the conquered land.
 While the Viet aristocrats formed their country along the seashore of Champapura and Prey Nokor, other migrants from southern Chinese provinces were seeking the same opportunity at southern seashores of Cambodia and the Malay Peninsular.
 There they met the European colonists and a special bond took place to provide them with opportunities that they were looking for.
 While the European used their state-of-the-art armaments to discard obstacles, the Chinese migrants took control of the markets and provided the colonists of what they needed to start colonization.
 It was a win-win situation that worked best to propel the colonization of Southeast Asia into another level for the sake of their own welfare.
 Driven by greed, European corporations and colonist alike discovered in Southeast Asia the sea-trade potential that was once lucrative enough to sustain the Khmer Cakravatin Empire.
 Among the first European who conducted business in Southeast Asia. the Portuguese were probably the first to layout serious take-over' s plan of a full colonization.
 In the name of Christianity, adventurers came with their guns and canons to launch their business in a territory that had no means to resist their military advance.
 By then, the spice trades had been all along the top of high profit margin sea-trade that attracted western aggressive mind into looking for wealth.
 Among the first successful venturers, Alphonse of Albuquerque took another step of propelling the profit margin by establishing his own colony right in Southeast Asia.

 Macao and the Formation of Thonburi